codeat16/Network-Test-Automation/README.md

 ## Environment

 The setup environment is for a very specific network and endpoints consisnt of above 80 simulated devices.
-The type of simulated devices include IOS-XR, IOS, and Ubuntu devices simulated using Cisco Modeling Lab.
-Cisco Model Lab and the network device OS are licensed software and are not part of the provision.
+The type of simulated devices include IOS-XR&trade;, IOS&trade;, and Ubuntu devices simulated using Cisco Modeling Lab&trade;.
+Cisco Model Lab&trade; and the network device OS such as IOS-XR&trade;, IOS&trade; are licensed software by Cisco Systems, Inc. and are not part of the provision.

 ## Methodology